Johanrva/JavaClass/README.md

 # JavaClass
-This is the repository about exercises of Java and spring of course Backend Todos a la U
+This is the branch about develop project of activity 15.